abueesp/CCompilation/README.md

 # CCompilation

-#A small scheme with notes to understand C Compilation process
+A directed graph with notes to understand C Compilation process

-#LICENSE CC BY-SA-NC
+LICENSE CC BY-SA-NC